 You can make these fun and festive Holiday Chocolate Covered Pretzel Rods with only 4 ingredients!
-Add different sprinkles to customize for any occasion.
+Add different sprinkles to customize for any occasion, also great for Frozen parties!

 If you are need of a simple yet delicious holiday treat, these Holiday Chocolate Covered Pretzel Rods are for you!
 You can use any color or sprinkle combination.